renato76/sei-project-4/README.md

 * Build a full stack application using Django REST and React JS
 * Create our Own API and serve data from a Postgres database
 * Consume the API with a separate front-end built with React
-* Must have CRUD fnctionality
+* Must have CRUD functionality
 * Thoughtful user stories
 * Impressive design